The watermark in the lower right corner of the image will not appear on the final print.

 Weekender Tote Bag

 SS Saint Paul was a trans-Atlantic ocean liner named for the capital of Minnesota.
 Saint Paul was launched on 10 April 1895 by William Cramp & Sons, Philadelphia, as a steel passenger liner.
 The ship later was chartered for United States Navy service as an auxiliary cruiser from her owner, International Navigation Company, by a board appointed on 12 March 1898; and commissioned on 20 April 1898 for Spanish–American War service, Captain Charles D. Sigsbee in command.

 From the time I was a child I have been intrigued with the patterning of light and the interaction of color.
 In the course of my life path I fell away from any sense of creative freedom, working from what I thought was expected of me.
 Through the long process of releasing an imposed belief system and replacing it with my own experiences and truths I have become able, emotionally and spiritually to access my child spirit through my adult educated mind.
 I am powerfully influenced by the passionate colors of the Italian High Renaissance and the gestural freedom of Impressionism and abstract expressionism.
 The spirituality of the theories in these genres has also had a great impact on me.
 In my work I seek to establish the intricate web...

-There are no comments for Love among the Ruins 1870.
+There are no comments for SS Saint Paul Cruise Ship.
 Click here to post the first comment.